Danish0901/Briefly/README.md

 - You select some text on a webpage.
 - Click the "Summarize" button in the extension popup.
 - It shows a loading animation while sending the text to the backend.
-- The summary is shown inside the popup.
+- The summary is shown inside the Text area.
 - You can copy it easily using the copy button.

 ## Tech used